-NHMRC has established a new Community and Consumer Advisory Group (CCAG) to provide timely, high level, strategic advice to the National Health and Medical Research Council (NHMRC), including its Council and Principal Committees, on health matters and on health and medical research matters from a consumer and community perspective.
+NHMRC established the Community and Consumer Advisory Group (CCAG) in 2013 to provide timely, high level, strategic advice to the National Health and Medical Research Council (NHMRC), including its Council and Principal Committees, on health matters and on health and medical research matters from a consumer and community perspective.

 Collectively, the CCAG represents a comprehensive and informed understanding of the perspectives and dynamics of the community and health consumers.
-CCAG will have a key role in providing advice on Cases for Action developed by the Research Translation Faculty.
+CCAG has a key role in providing advice on Cases for Action developed by the Research Translation Faculty.

-CCAG will bring to its advice a strong awareness of the community and consumer issues associated with the creation and use of health and medical research and the role of research evidence and its translation, in improving health.
-The advice of the CCAG will be in addition to the advice and expertise of community and consumer representatives on Council of NHMRC and its Principal Committees.
+CCAG brings to its advice a strong awareness of the community and consumer issues associated with the creation and use of health and medical research and the role of research evidence and its translation, in improving health.
+The advice of the CCAG is in addition to the advice and expertise of community and consumer representatives on the Council of NHMRC and its Principal Committees.

-The CCAG is a Working Committee established under Section 39 of the National Health and Medical Research Council Act 1992 (the NHMRC Act).
-CCAG is comprised of 16 consumer and community leaders in Australia.
+CCAG is a Working Committee established under Section 39 of the National Health and Medical Research Council Act 1992 (the NHMRC Act) and is comprised of 16 consumer and community leaders in Australia.
 Members have been appointed for the 2012-15 triennium.

 Several members also have membership on NHMRC Principal Committees (see below).

 |Hon Fran Bailey|

 |Ms Rebecca Davies||(also Member of Research Committee)|

 |Mr Demos Krouskos||(also Member of Health Care Committee)|

 |Ms Meagan Lawson||(also Member of Prevention and Community Health Committee)|